KC-7/python-quiz/README.md

 ________________

-## User Experience:
+## User Experience: 👪

-### Target Audience:

-- There is no specific target audience for this quiz app however the user must be capable of using a PC and communicating in English.

-### User Expectations:
+### User Expectations: 👱 👩

 - Working quiz app
 - Easy to understand instructions
 - Feedback for user inputs
 - Save username and score
 - View other high scores

+### Target Audience: 👵 👦

+- There is no specific target audience for this quiz app however the user must be capable of using a PC and communicating in English.
+Some users with poor sight may find the ascii art headings difficult to read.

 ### How to Play: 🎲 🎮